3 Financial Professionals Caregivers Need

 Elder law attorneys are also experts in wills, living wills, Medicaid, Medicare, insurance coverage, retirement benefits, and long-term care financing, among others.

-You may find a local attorney on the National Academy of Elder Law Attorneys’ website.
+You may find a local attorney on the National Elder Law Foundation website.
 Other helpful resources include the American Bar Association and the American Association of Trust, Estate and Elder Law Attorneys (AATEELA).

 Having established relationships with these financial professionals will help protect your financial legacy, assure that your advanced care wishes are fulfilled, and help provide peace of mind for all members of your family.